 On the side he likes bowling and works hard to improve his skills and knowledge of the sport.
 Registered as a USBC Level 1 coach for teaching youth bowlers and carries a successful background check.

 He calls himself an Urban Pioneer which is a Rural Pioneer that lives in the suburbs, and lives the Urban Pioneer life.
 Urban Pioneer is one that doesn't buy things made of plastic because of hyper-obsolescent as one example.
-Considering creating a subscription website to teach others the Urban Pioneer way of life.
+Considering creating a subscription (pay-wall) website to teach others the Urban Pioneer way of life after this is completed.